roura356a/csk/intl.en-US/User Guide for Genomics Service/AGS workflow/Sample workflow templates.md

 ## DAG

 This type of workflow template can also be used to specify the sequence of steps in a workflow.
 You can define the workflow as a directed acyclic graph \(DAG\) by specifying the dependencies of each task.
-This method allows you to simplify complex workflows and enable a maximum number of tasks to run in parallel with each other.
+This method allows you to simplify complex workflows and run a maximum number of tasks in parallel.

 The following workflow template shows that Task A has no dependencies and runs first.
-After Task A is completed, Tasks B and C run in parallel with each other.
-Then, after Tasks B and C are completed, Task D runs.
+After Task A is completed, Tasks B and C run in parallel.
+Then, after Tasks B and C are completed, Task D starts running.

 ```
 apiVersion: argoproj.io/v1alpha1